-Although there aren’t any completely gluten-free restaurants in Las Vegas, we thought it would be helpful to provide a rundown of those that offer gluten-free options on their menu.
+Although there aren’t any completely gluten-free restaurants in Las Vegas, I thought it’d be helpful to provide a rundown of those that offer gluten-free options on their menu.

-For each restaurant offering gluten-free items, we’ll be sure to link out to the menu so you can easily compare and contrast your options.
+For each restaurant offering gluten-free items, I’ll be sure to link out to the menu so you can easily compare and contrast your options.

 Gluten-Free Restaurants On The Strip

 Border Grill at Mandalay Bay: Craving gluten-free Mexican cuisine?
 Check out Border Grill which offers an extensive selection of gluten-free items on their menu which are clearly marked with a “GF”.
 Note as well that Border Grill serves an all-you-can-eat brunch that incorporates a good number of gluten-free items.

 Emeril’s New Orleans Fish House at MGM Grand: Serving upwards of 20 gluten-free items on their menu, Emeril’s clearly marks applicable selections with a “GF”.
 Gluten-Free entrees offered include their Creole Seafood Boil, Fried Young Chicken, and Carolina Gold Jambalaya which all land in the $40-$50 range.

 International Smoke at MGM Grand: If you’re in the mood for BBQ, look no further than International Smoke.
 With over 20 items on the menu clearly labeled as gluten-free, there is likely to be something for all tastes.
 Notable options include their St. Louis Ribs, Korean Gochujang, and Verlasso Salmon in addition to a selection of sides and desserts.